jamesqquick/jamesqquick-site/src/data/posts/18. College vs Bootcamp vs Self-taught/index.md

 - lack of formal structure or progression path
 - lack of instructor for real-time learning/feedback
 - harder to get interviews without a degree or Bootcamp on your resume

+## Wrap Up

+My goal is to help where I can with people that are looking to transition careers.
+I love being a part of the process because people are truly inspiring for me.
+That's why this article was so much fun.

+I'm curious, what are your thoughts on the breakdown above?
+Do you agree?
+Disagree?
+Anything else you would add?
+What background do you have?
+Comment below or find me on twitter <a href="https://www.twitter.com/jamesqquick" target="_blank" el="noopener noreferrer" >@jamesqquick</a>.